robotology-legacy/mex-wholebodymodel/README.md

 ## Controllers
 In [controllers](/controllers) folder the user can find different whole-body controllers implemented using the mex-wholebodymodel interface.
 The "official" version is in the directory [controllers/torqueBalancing](/controllers/torqueBalancing), but also other balancing controllers are available.
 Matlab tools for visualization, inverse kinematics, etc. are available in [controllers/tools](/controllers/tools) folder.
-For more informations about the balancing controller check the relative [README](/controllers/torqueBalancing).
+For more informations about the main balancing controller check the relative [README](/controllers/torqueBalancing).

 ### Simulations
 Please note that the simulations of the inverse dynamics results are performed by using the [iDyntree](https://github.com/robotology/iDyntree) visualizer.
 In order to be able to use it, enable the options `IDYNTREE_USES_MATLAB` and `IDYNTREE_USES_IRRLICHT` in CMake.
 If the _irrlicht library_ is not installed on your computer, install it by applying `sudo apt install libirrlicht-dev`.

-## mex-wholebodymodel
+## Wbm-toolbox
 This folder contains all wrapper and utility functions for Matlab and also the C++ library for the mex-subroutine.

 ## Tests